-How can a juggler co-create in collaboration with plants?
+How can I co-create juggling material in partership with plants?

 In what ways can this type of multispecies circus making shift human perception of plants in our city and beyond?